PODCAST "The Bulletin"

 Theme: Casa Ásia - Francisco Capelo Collection.

 Guest: Paulo Santos Costa, art historian.
-He holds a degree in History, specializing in Art History, and a postgraduate degree in Art, Heritage, and Restoration from the Faculty of Arts of the University of Lisbon.
+He holds a degree in History, specializing in Art History, and a postgraduate degree in Art, Heritage, and Restoration from the Faculty of Letters of the University of Lisbon.

 Corresponding academic of the Portuguese Academy of History.
 Senior Technician at Casa Ásia – Francisco Capelo Collection, Culture Directorate of the Santa Casa da Misericórdia de Lisboa.